-Thirteen-year-old girl Rynn Jacobs (Foster) and her reclusive poet father Lester live in a Big Fancy House overlooking the ocean in the small town of Wells Harbor, Maine.
-Pretty soon though, some of the townspeople—like her landlady Cora Hallet (Smith) and Cora's pervert son Frank (Sheen)—catch on that something strange is going on.
+Thirteen-year-old girl Rynn Jacobs (Foster) and her reclusive poet father Lester live in a Big Fancy House overlooking the ocean near the small village of Wells Harbor, Maine.
+Pretty soon, however, some of the townspeople—like nosy landlady Cora Hallet (Smith) and Cora's pervert son Frank (Sheen)—catch on that something strange is going on.
 Why is Lester Jacobs always busy when people come to call?
 Why does he allow his young daughter to speak so rudely to grown-ups and take care of the household bills?
+Why does Rynn always go into town alone, and why isn't she in school?

 But when Cora finally demands some answers from Rynn, she unexpectedly goes missing.